Ipilimumab and nivolumab are types of cancer treatment called immunotherapy. They are used together to treat a number of different cancer types.

 Rarely, you might get high levels of mineral and salts in your blood due to the breakdown of tumour cells (tumour lysis syndrome).
 You have regular blood tests during treatment to check this.

-Feeling short of breath (breathlessness)
+Feeling short of breath (breathlessness) or cough

 You might feel breathless when doing your normal day to day activities or from climbing a short flight of stairs.
 There could be different causes for this.
 Call your advice line if you feel short of breath.